CO₂ Savings Calculator

 What GWP does EPA WARM use for methane?

-WARM v16 uses GWP = 25 for methane (IPCC AR4).
-IPCC AR6 updates this to 27.9.
-If AR6 values applied, food waste composting benefits would be about 12% higher than WARM estimates.
+WARM v16 uses a GWP of 25 for methane, from IPCC AR4.
+The newer AR6 assessment updates that number to 27.9.
+Apply AR6 instead, and food waste composting benefits come out roughly 12% higher than what WARM v16 reports.

 How much food waste does a household produce per year?

-EPA estimates ~650 lbs/household/year for U.S. households, though actual amounts range from 200–1,200+ lbs depending on household size, diet, and food purchasing habits.
-About 24% of U.S. municipal solid waste by weight is food.
+EPA puts the average U.S. household at about 650 lbs of food waste a year, though actual numbers swing from 200–1,200+ lbs depending on household size, diet, and shopping habits.
+Food makes up around 24% of U.S. municipal solid waste by weight.